AnimatedCoding/WhatsNewKit/README.md

 Additionally, the `WhatsNewEnvironment` includes a fallback for patch versions.
 For example when a user installs version `1.0.1` and you only have declared a `WhatsNew` for version `1.0.0` the environment will automatically fallback to version `1.0.0` and present the `WhatsNewView` to the user if needed.

-If you wish to further customize the behaviour of the `WhatsNewEnvironment` you can easily subclass it and override the `whatsNew()` function.
+If you wish to further customize the behavior of the `WhatsNewEnvironment` you can easily subclass it and override the `whatsNew()` function.

 ```swift
 class MyCustomWhatsNewEnvironment: WhatsNewEnvironment {